xingvoong/xingvoong/README.md

 [![GitHub](https://img.shields.io/badge/xingvoong%20-%23121011.svg?&style=flat-square&logo=github&logoColor=white&link=https://github.com/xingvoong)](https://github.com/xingvoong)
 [![Gmail](https://img.shields.io/badge/xingvoong%20-%23D14836.svg?&style=flat-square&logo=gmail&logoColor=white&link=mailto:xingvoong@gmail.com)](mailto:xingvoong@gmail.com)

-Hello, I am Xing, a writer and an engineer based in San Francisco.
+Hello, I am Xing, a developer advocate and an engineer based in San Francisco.
 I was born in Hong Kong at a refugee camp.
 I grew up in a small farm town in Southern Vietnam where there was not electricity when I was a kid.

-As an engineer, I builds scalable production applications
+As an engineer, I build scalable production applications

 -  🔭   I’m currently looking for an engineering team to join.